kiedtl/website/src/_content/_posts/toolbox.md

 ### Programming languages
 - `C`: yep, raw C is can be pretty useful on many occasions.
-- `Rust`: best described as a modern version of C++ perfectly obsessed with memory safety.
+- `Rust`: best described as a modern version of C++ obsessed with memory safety.
-- `V`: I still don't have much experience with it yet, but when it matures, this is definitely one language I'm going to learn.
+- `V`: I still don't have much experience with it yet, but when it matures, this is definitely one language I'm going to master.
-- `PowerShell`: not quite a shell - more of a interpreted language often mistaken for a shell.
+- `PowerShell`: not quite a shell - more of an interpreted language often mistaken for a shell.